Pay Tribute To Today’s Jazz Greats With Exclusive Specials All Month Long

 NEA Jazz Masters Tribute Concert

-The annual star-studded event premieres Friday, April 22nd at 8 pm ET and features musicians who are awarded the government’s highest jazz honor.
+The annual star-studded event premieres Friday, April 22nd at 8 pm ET and features musicians who are awarded the government’s highest jazz honour.
 The 2021 class includes frequent Real Jazz guest host Terri Lyne Carrington.
 The drummer is joined by saxophonist Henry Threadgill, drummer Albert “Tootie” Heath, and historian Phil Schaap.
 The virtual event is produced by the SF Jazz Center and is hosted by singer Dee Dee Bridgewater and actor Delroy Lindo.
 Performers include Wynton Marsalis, Dianne Reeves, Danilo Perez, and others.
 You can also hear a rebroadcast on Saturday, April 23rd at 12 am.

 The Lowdown: Conversations with Christian